Makkah87/AkumaMG/ReadMe.txt

--Chain combos still work but are no longer the focus -A lot of balance changes related to OTGs, +/- frames and recovery of control -Toned down env shakes, and in many cases, outright removed them
+-Chain combos still work but are no longer the focus -A lot of balance changes related to OTGs, +/- frames and recovery of control -Toned down env shakes, and in many cases, outright removed them -Added burning effect
+-Added hyper combo finish effect
+-Greater differentiation between regular and Shin Akuma.
+-Added Misogi
+-Implemented Tenma Gou Rassen: QCBx2 + K

 To-Do
 -------
--Add burning effect
--Add hyper combo finish effect

 -Add more voice samples to basic attacks
--EX moves?
--Greater differentiation between regular and Shin Akuma.
-Possibly combine the two -Refine aerial tatsu
--Implement Tenma Gou Rassen: QCBx2 + K
--Code Misogi